 Good things may come in small boxes, but great things come in big boxes.
 Appliances and electronics are generally large and come in large boxes.
 Calling your local electronics store (like Best Buy) may be a great way to find larger boxes to fit some of your bulkier items.
 By adding a wood dowel to larger boxes you can easily create your own wardrobe boxes.

-Moving can be a challenge, but using NXTSTOR to store your stuff during and after the process can make everything cheaper and easier.
-The NXTSTOR app allows renters to find the right space in the right place for the right price.
-Whether it’s just a small space for your winter clothes or a large space for a home improvement project, NXTSTOR is perfect for storing your items no matter what the need.
-We offer rentals based on the dates you actually need the space, unlike our competitors who want to charge you for months at a time, that means finding a short-term space on NXTSTOR is cheaper and easier than anywhere else.
-NXTSTOR is here for you with short term storage in Denver and short term storage in Columbus.
+Moving can be a challenge, but using nextstore to store your stuff during and after the process can make everything cheaper and easier.
+The nextstore app allows renters to find the right space in the right place for the right price.
+Whether it’s just a small space for your winter clothes or a large space for a home improvement project, nextstore is perfect for storing your items no matter what the need.
+We offer rentals based on the dates you actually need the space, unlike our competitors who want to charge you for months at a time, that means finding a short-term space on nextstore is cheaper and easier than anywhere else. nextstore is here for you with short term storage in Denver and short term storage in Columbus.

 Moving is a stressful time.
 Make sure you’re lifting things carefully and wearing a mask this year.
 For questions, comments, or help with anything, please reach out to email@example.com, it’s really me (Brandon) in disguise.